hashicorp/consul-k8s/README.md

   * `gcloud` installed and configured locally with GKE components.
   * The following programs available on the PATH: `kubectl`, `helm`, `grep`, `xargs`.

-With that available, run the following:
+With that available, run the following in that directory:

 ```
 $ terraform init